Trelent/Trelent-VSCode-Extension/README.md

-# Trelent - VS Code Extension
+# Trelent - Docstrings on Demand

 Documentation sucks.
-Let us take care of it.
+Let us take care of it!

 Trelent uses AI to write docstrings for your python functions instantly.